 Margaret Besheer and Wayne Lee contributed to this report.

-A U.S. defense official confirmed to VOA that crewmembers from the Norwegian ship are in Iranian custody.
-Iran's state-run IRNA news agency reported that Iran's navy rescued 44 crewmembers from the tankers.
+Iran's state-run IRNA news agency reported that Iran's navy rescued 44 crew members from the tankers.

 Speaking to reporters Friday, Yutaka Katada said crew members reported they saw a "flying object" just before the second blast on board.

 Iranian Foreign Minister Javad Zarif said Thursday the timing of the latest apparent attacks was "beyond suspicious" because the Japanese prime minister was in Tehran meeting with Supreme Leader Ayatollah Ali Khamenei.

 On Friday, Zarif tweeted the U.S. “immediately jumped to make allegations against Iran without a shred of factual or circumstantial evidence.”
 Zarif also accused the U.S. of engaging in “sabotage diplomacy” during Abe’s visit to Iran.

 British Foreign Secretary Jeremy Hunt said the attacks were “deeply worrying” and that Britain believes Iran was behind the attacks.
 “While we will be making our own assessment soberly and carefully, our starting point is obviously to believe our U.S. allies,” Hunt said in a statement.

 China said it was deeply concerned about tensions in the region and called for restraint.
 “Nobody wants to see war in the Gulf,” said Foreign Ministry spokesman Geng Shuang.
 “We hope all relevant parties remain calm and exercise restraint.”